Saint Francis D'Assisi High School: Overview

+In 2023, the Principal is Brother Backyanathan.

-The high school has an average of 10,000 students on its roster, from Standards 1 to 10.
-The curriculum followed in the school was previously that of the SSC exams.
-Since 2009, the school also has a separate wing which follows the ICSE curriculum.
-The SSC wing is an all boys school whereas the ICSE wing offers co-education.
+In 2023, the high school has 8,000 students from Standards 1 to 10.
+The school is affiliated with the Council of Indian School Certificate Examinations (CISCE) and the Maharashtra Board of Secondary and Higher Secondary Education.
+The school follows the SSC curriculum.

+The school holds minority status and preference is given to children belonging to the Catholic minority community of the area.

 The school is located on Mt.
 Poinsur, with a chapel located on the summit of the hill.
-The school has featured in numerous Indian television series and soap.
-It has two open air grounds on campus used for school assemblies, wedding ceremonies, cultural programs and movie shoots; and a 5 acre playground adjoining the adjacent Our Lady of Immaculate Conception Church, Mt.
+It has two open air grounds on campus used for school assemblies, wedding ceremonies, cultural programs and movie shoots, as well as a 5-acre playground adjoining the adjacent Our Lady of Immaculate Conception Church, Mt.
 Poinsur.
-The playground is one of the largest open air field grounds in Mumbai and is capable of holding functions with more than 20,000 attendants.

-Apart from the high school and junior college, a boarding school is also present on campus.
+As well as the high school and junior college, there is also a boarding school on campus.
 The school also runs an orphanage/residential institution for homeless children.

-The school features several extra curricular activities such as the student council, RSP, Boys scouts and various sports.

-The institute also has an engineering college under the University of Mumbai and runs a management wing off the main campus affiliated to Yashwantrao Chavan Open University.
+The institute also runs an engineering college under the University of Mumbai and a management wing affiliated to Yashwantrao Chavan Open University.

 History

-The history of St. Francis D'assissi School and Orphanage dates back to 1908.
+The history of St. Francis D'Assisi School and Orphanage dates back to 1908.
 Sebastian Pereira, Archbishop of Daman, who had his see at Colaba, Bombay and knew the Franciscan Missionary Brothers, visited Paulus-Moritz, Superior General of the CMSF to start an apostolic activity for the welfare of poor children of the Diocese of Bombay.
 He selected the location at Mt.
-Poinsur (known then as Mandpeshwar) in spite of it being a jungle.
-Mortiz took up residence in the balcony of the dilapidated church of the Immaculate Conception on 4 October 1908.
+Poinsur (known then as Mandpeshwar).
+Mortiz took up residence in the balcony of the run-down church of the Immaculate Conception on 4 October 1908.

+St. Francis Junior College was established in 1975.
+The college offers classes in Science and Business and these are taught in the English language.

+In 1985 when the school had completed 75 years Giani Zail Singh, the then President of India, attended the celebrations.
 Saint Francis D'Assisi had its centenary celebrations in 2008 attended by former President of India, A.P.J.
 Abdul Kalam.

-In 1985 when the school had completed 75 years Giani Zail Singh, the then President of India, attended the celebrations.
+In 2008 the college became co-educational.
+The college now follows the ICSE curriculum.